 Owner’s equity or shareholders equity/capital represents the value of the interest in the assets of the company.
 Shareholders create interest by contributing to the capital of the company and by retaining the profits over the years.
 This means it includes two things;

 - Retained earnings

-You can get owner’s capital by subtracting liabilities from assets.
+You can get the owner’s capital by subtracting liabilities from assets.
 It’s also referred to as net assets and net worth.

-Owner’s equity on the balance sheet represents the amount that has to be returned to shareholders if company is liquidated on the date of reporting.
+Owner’s equity on the balance sheet represents the amount that has to be returned to shareholders if the company is liquidated on the date of reporting.

 We know that owner’s equity is share capital of investors plus retained earnings.
 Therefore, the equation can be derived as follows;

 Asset = liabilities + common stock or invested capital + retained earnings

 We know that, Retained earnings = opening balance of retained earnings + net profits – dividends